-ECE 206: ADMINISTRATION AND SUPERVISION OF EARLY CHILDHOOD PROGRAMS 3 CREDITS
+ECE\ 206: ADMINISTRATION AND SUPERVISION OF EARLY CHILDHOOD PROGRAMS 3 CREDITS school programs.

-This course examines the multi-dimensional role of the early childhood program director/administrator.
-Topics covered are: the responsibilities and skills involved in management, supervision and leadership of preschool programs.
 Emphasis is placed on the duties and responsibilities of an administrator; the recruitment, orientation, supervision and evaluation of staff members; program development; the budgeting process and fiscal management; food and health services; laws and regulations concerning state child care licensing; and parent involvement.